LexMachinaInc/node-lexmachina-api-client/README.md

 This package provides a client to access the Lex Machina API for legal analytics.
 Access and documentation are provided at the [Lex Machina API Developer Portal](https://developer.lexmachina.com/).

-This version of the node package (2.0 and above) is specifically for accessing the general availability version of the Lex Machina API.
-For users still accessing beta you will need to pin your version to the 1.0 release by specifiying "@lexmachina/lexmachina-client": "1.x" in your package.json file.

 # Getting Started

 1. Create an app and get the client key and secret via the [directions here](https://developer.lexmachina.com/default/docs/generating_oauth_credentials).